Lee Tracy: Radio and television

-During World War II, Tracy returned to military service.
-His career after the war focused increasingly on radio work and performing on the rapidly expanding medium of television.
+Tracy's career after the war focused increasingly on radio work and performing on the rapidly expanding medium of television.
 Between 1949 and 1954, he performed on both the radio and televised versions of the weekly series Martin Kane: Private Eye, in which he was one of four actors to play the title role.
 In 1958, he returned to the role of newspaper reporter in the syndicated series New York Confidential.

 Tracy did continue to return periodically to the big screen.

-In 1964, he portrayed the former President of the United States "Art Hockstader", a fictitious character loosely based on Harry Truman, in both the stage and film adaptations of Gore Vidal's novel The Best Man.
+In 1964, he portrayed the former president of the United States "Art Hockstader", a fictitious character loosely based on Harry Truman, in both the stage and film adaptations of Gore Vidal's novel The Best Man.
 The movie version featured Henry Fonda and Cliff Robertson.
 Tracy received his only Academy Award nomination, as Best Supporting Actor, for his performance in the film.

 Personal life and death

-Tracy was married once.
-In July 1938, he wed Helen Thomas Wyse (also cited Wyze) in a small ceremony at the home of a Presbyterian minister in Yuma, Arizona.
+In July 1938, he wed Helen Thomas Wyse (also cited as Wyze) in a small ceremony at the home of a Presbyterian minister in Yuma, Arizona.
 The couple remained together over 30 years, until Lee's death.
 They had no children.

 Tracy's final acting performance was in the role of Father Maurice Britt in the Broadway production Minor Miracle in 1965.
 Three years later, after being diagnosed with advanced liver cancer, he underwent surgery at St. John's Hospital in Santa Monica, California to treat the disease.
 His condition following the operation steadily worsened over "several months", and on October 16, 1968, the 70-year-old actor had to re-enter the hospital, where he died two days later.
 He was buried beside his parents at Evergreen Cemetery in Shavertown, Pennsylvania.